PoisotLab/ms_network_prediction/manuscript.md

 Networks can vary either in their structural properties (e.g. changes in connectance or degree distribution) or in their composition (e.g. changes in nodes and links identity).
-Interestingly, variation in the structural properties of ecological networks tend to respond mostly to changes in the size of the network.
-First, the number of links in ecological networks scales with the number of species [@MacDonald2020RevLin; @Brose2004UniSpa].
-Second, connectance and size are driving the rest of the structural properties of ecological networks [@Poisot2014WheEco; @Dunne2002FooStr; @Riede2010ScaFoo].
+Interestingly, variation in the structural properties of ecological networks primarily responds to changes in the size of the network.
+The number of links in ecological networks scales with the number of species [@MacDonald2020RevLin; @Brose2004UniSpa], and connectance and size drive the rest of the structural properties of ecological networks [@Poisot2014WheEco;

-On a lower level, species turnover in space results in changes in the composition of ecological networks.
+@Dunne2002FooStr; @Riede2010ScaFoo].
+Species turnover in space results in changes in the composition of ecological networks.
 But, this is not the only reason networks composition varies [@Poisot2015SpeWhy].
 Intraspecific variations can result in interaction turnovers without changes in species composition [@Bolnick2011WhyInt].
 Similarly, changes in species abundances can lead to variation in interactions strengths [@Canard2014EmpEva; @Vazquez2007SpeAbu].
 The variation in the abiotic environment and indirect interactions [@Golubski2016EcoNet] are also likely to modify the occurrence and strength of individual interactions.
-Still, despite important species and interaction turnovers, ecological networks tend to share a common backbone [@Mora2018IdeCom] and functional composition [@Dehling2020SimCom].
-In all, ecological networks do vary considerably when looking at the identities of individual species and interactions, but overall, the functional composition and structure of networks is quite constant in space.
+Despite this, empirical networks tend to share a common backbone [@Mora2018IdeCom] and functional composition [@Dehling2020SimCom] across space.

 ### How do we predict what the species pool at a particular location is?